fnetai/cli/project/research/index.md

-# [Project X] Research Documents
+# Flownet CLI Research Documents

-This section contains outputs of Knowledge Phases with detailed research findings and analysis related to [Project X].
+This section contains outputs of Knowledge Phases with detailed research findings and analysis related to Flownet CLI.

 ## Available Research Documents